 It is the dance that roots all of this technology into something real, something narrative, and puts flesh on the chrome.
 It is however, not an easy experience to have your gaze pulled between the stunning visuals above the horizon line and the powerful performances of Noble and Sharma happening in the subterranean sphere.
 For all of the presumptions that a 360 immersive experience is employed to create something authentic is quickly washed away – we do not experience the world in 360, and rarely is it possible to see everything at once here.
 But the moments when Noble or Manas on stage synchronise with the Noble or Manas on camera, it is elating rather than familiar.
 A bit more might have been made of this language.
 It can be a claustrophobic atmosphere, and the moment of realisation, that we as an audience are beneath the “earthline” in a kind of uber-cool Berlin-esque nightclub, trapped in a neon box looking up at the light of the world like an earthworm, is matched with the intensity of the soundscape.
 The dancers look down at us from the film, untouched by the rabble around them, like ghosts, like gods, dancing their ways across the many surfaces of the Earth.
 It is technology that has brought us together.

-Liminality Live has that rare potential to wow people of all persuasions, backgrounds, and ages.
+Liminality Live at Diffusion has that rare potential to wow people of all persuasions, backgrounds, and ages.
 A permanent version of it in Wales could grow to be a real crowd pleaser.

 Diffusion is on at various venues around Cardiff for the month of April.
 More info can be found here on their website.